Health Care Support Services Central Table Bargaining - Bargaining Brief

 agreed to put our unfair labour practice hearing on

-hold.
-If the government does not move forward
+hold, under the condition that if the government did not move forward

-steadily, and in good faith, with these votes and get HCSS members back
+steadily, and in good faith, with the votes and get HCSS members back

 to the table

-as soon as possible, the MGEU can and will request new hearing dates
+as soon as possible, the MGEU would request new hearing dates

 Overview of Bargaining So Far